Manipulation of individual judgments in the quantitative pairwise comparisons method: Discussion

 In the context of an algorithmic attack on the decision-making process, a question can be asked about the possibility of its detection.
 In the case of the row algorithm, following its mode of operation, we would suggest the following detection method: \begin{enumerate} \item Divide every element in the $i$-th row by its counterpart in the $j$-th row: $\frac{c_{ik}}{c_{jk}}$ for each $i,j,k\in\{1,\ldots,n\}$, $i\neq j$. \item If any divided elements have the same value $\frac{c_{ik}}{c_{jk}}=\frac{c_{il}}{c_{jl}}>1$, it may mean that the i-th alternative has been artificially promoted using this algorithm.\footnote{Only in cases when more than two elements in the $i$-th row have been modified.} \end{enumerate} The method of detecting the use of the matrix algorithm seems to be more complicated and cannot be detected that easily.
 Detection of the matrix approach will be the subject of research using machine learning methods.

+Both described algorithms work as expected, but their design has several limitations.
+No user-defined upper limit should be lower or equal to the number of possible modifications.
+This number differs for each algorithm (Sec. \ref{sec:Construction-comparison}) upper limit for changed PC matrix $\mathbf{C}$ elements.
+This feature might be helpful in some cases, especially when the value of the inconsistency index is not the main factor and, instead, the more important is the number of modified elements.
+We may expect that the inconsistency index might increase, let's say, by a $10\%$, as long as the number of modified elements remains lower.
+When the number of modified elements and the value of the inconsistency index are somehow correlated, such a case is worth further investigation.

+The value of inconsistency indices for initial input matrices might be higher than $\gamma$, and even after changes, that value might be higher than $\gamma$.
+Such a case sometimes occurs in the row algorithm; it is a limitation because not all $\mathbf{C}$ matrices are \textquotedbl manipulable.\textquotedbl{} We do not consider it a problem because, in such a case, the expert should re-estimate the value of the alternatives.

 Monte Carlo experiments prove that the manipulation of two alternatives is possible and, in many cases, relatively easy to perform.
-The necessary condition to attack the pairwise comparisons decision-making process is the a priori knowledge of the correct (non-manipulated) input matrix, so that it is possible to run the manipulation algorithm and enter its results as the final values of the PC matrix.
+The necessary condition (and at the same time, a major limitation of this approach) to attack the pairwise comparisons decision-making process is the a priori knowledge of the correct (non-manipulated) input matrix, so that it is possible to run the manipulation algorithm and enter its results as the final values of the PC matrix.
 This assumes either access of a grafter to an expert (or experts) during the decision-making process or such organization of the process that the expert has enough time to carry out calculations over the presented solutions.
 The above consideration leads to the observation that, in the case of the threat of an attack with micro-bribes, the easiest way to protect the decision procedure is to modify the decision-making process to exclude the possibility of third-party interaction with the experts.
 In addition, it would be worth considering providing experts with appropriate working conditions with not too much and not too little time for individual decisions.